digitalcytometry/cytospace/README.md

 While our provided script uses <a href="https://satijalab.org/seurat/articles/spatial_vignette.html" target="_blank">Spatial Seurat</a>, there is a diverse set of approaches available such as <a href="https://www.sanger.ac.uk/tool/cell2location/" target="_blank">cell2location</a>, <a href="https://github.com/MarcElosua/SPOTlight" target="_blank">SPOTlight</a>, or <a href="https://cibersortx.stanford.edu/" target="_blank">CIBERSORTx</a>.

 Users can choose to provide their own file for estimated cell type composition, specified with the `--cell-type-fraction-estimation-path` (`-ctfep`) flag.
+In particular, we recommend that a separate `-ctfep` file be provided if the reference scRNA-seq dataset comes from technologies that are not based on UMI counts, such as Smart-seq.

-In this case, the provided file must be a table consisting of 2 rows with row names, where the first row contains the cell type labels, and the second row contains the cell fractions of each cell type represented as proportions between 0 and 1. __Please make sure that the cell type labels in the first row match the labels present in the cell type label file, and that the cell type fractions sum to one.__
+The provided file must be a table consisting of 2 rows with row names, where the first row contains the cell type labels, and the second row contains the cell fractions of each cell type represented as proportions between 0 and 1. __Please make sure that the cell type labels in the first row match the labels present in the cell type label file, and that the cell type fractions sum to one.
+Row names must be present for both rows.__
 <p align="center">
   <img src="images/cell_type_fractions_file.png">
 </p>